 Laurie Smith was one of the first designers to hit the airwaves on TLC’s breakout hit show Trading Spaces in 1999.
 For ten seasons, and multiple Emmy nominations, fans were able to see Laurie’s modern classic design each week as she remade a space in just 48 hours.
-While Laurie’s career has focused on television, her passion began with the performing arts, specifically theatre.
+TLC recently announced that Laurie will return to the hit series with it's debut in Spring 2018.

 After receiving her Bachelors Degree in Broadcast Journalism from SMU in Dallas, she worked in Marketing at Turner Network Television (TNT) in Atlanta before moving to Manhattan to attend the New York School of Interior Design.
 After graduating, while working for an architecture firm, she attended classes at the New York School of Film and Television.